syncfusion-content/fileformat-docs/FileFormat/Presentation/Getting Started.md

 {% endhighlight %}

-IPresentation instance has a slide collection which represents the individual slides present within PowerPoint presentation.
+IPresentation instance has a slide collection that represents the individual slides present within PowerPoint presentation.
 A slide may contain textual and other graphics contents like shapes, images, charts etc.

-The below code snippet demonstrates how to add a blank slide to a PowerPoint presentation.
+The following code example demonstrates how to add a blank slide to a PowerPoint presentation.

 {% highlight c# %}
 [C#]

-//Add a slide to the PowerPoint presentation
+//Adds a slide to the PowerPoint presentation

 ISlide firstSlide = presentation.Slides.Add(SlideLayoutType.Blank);